-Marta Farion is an American attorney who is president of the Kyiv-Mohyla Foundation of America, a non-profit organization established to support National University of Kyiv-Mohyla Academy in Ukraine, in its mission to provide excellence in education for new generations of leaders.
+Marta Farion is an American attorney who is President of Kyiv-Mohyla Foundation of America, a non-profit organization established to support the National University of Kyiv-Mohyla Academy in Ukraine.

-Prior to her position as president of Kyiv-Mohyla Foundation, for 20 years Ms. Farion worked as inhouse attorney at Redex Packaging Corp., where her duties included matters related to business and legal transactions.
+Prior to her position as President of the Kyiv-Mohyla Foundation, for 20 years Ms. Farion worked as inhouse attorney at a research and development company, where her duties included matters related to employee relations, business, and legal transactions.

 A Chicago resident, Ms. Farion received her J.D. degree in 1980 from Chicago Kent College of Law, and M.A. and B.A. degrees from Loyola University Chicago.